RobotAnna/RobotAnna/README.md

-Freelance data nerd.
+Data nerd.
 Technologist.
 Futurist.
 Also at: robotanna.com

 <!--- 👋 Hi, I’m @RobotAnna
 - 👀 I’m interested in ...